Thewbi/ep4ce6/README.md

 ![USB_Packet_Overview](res/USB_Decoding_DPlus_DMinus_Overview.png)

-On the left, there is a list of all decoded packets send from Microsoft Windows to the USB3300 peripheral.
+On the far right, there is a list of all decoded packets send from Microsoft Windows to the USB3300 peripheral.

 * Reset - Sequence - I do not know what that is exactly !!!